bufferapp/developers.buffer.com/content/_index.md

 weight = 1
 +++

-We recently made some important changes to the Buffer API in regards to Twitter content in order to comply with their 2019 Developer Policy.
-Please visit our [Change Logs page](/api/logs) for more details!
+> We recently made some important changes to the Buffer API in regards to Twitter content in order to comply with their 2019 Developer Policy.
+Please visit our [Changelog page](/api/logs) for more details!

 The Buffer API provides access to [user](/api/user)'s pending and sent [updates](/api/updates), social media [profiles](/api/profiles), [scheduled times](/api/profiles#schedules) and more.